 To view or download the exhibition checklist please click here: checklistR2.pdf

-To view or download a list of exhibition-related events please click here: Special events in conjunction with Gather Out of Star.pdf
+To view or download a list of exhibition-related events please click here: #HarlemRen special events February to April 2017.pdf

 Visitors are encouraged to use and follow the hashtag #HarlemRen on social media to share stories about the exhibition and related events.

-The Harlem Renaissance was a time when “African American cultural and intellectual endeavor surged into the American mainstream,” writes exhibition organizer Melissa Barton in a companion volume forthcoming from Yale University Press.
+The Harlem Renaissance was a time when “African American cultural and intellectual endeavor surged into the American mainstream,” writes exhibition organizer Melissa Barton in a companion volume published with Yale University Press.

-The Beinecke show features more than 300 artifacts from the library’s James Weldon Johnson Memorial Collection (JWJ) of African American Arts and Letters and is part of the 75th anniversary celebration of the collection’s founding in 1941.
-The JWJ Collection overall holds over 13,000 volumes, 3,000 pieces of sheet music, and countless pages of manuscripts, correspondence, photographs, and ephemera; more than 11,000 images have been digitized.
+The show features more than 300 artifacts from the library’s James Weldon Johnson Memorial Collection (JWJ) of African American Arts and Letters, founded in 1941.
+The JWJ Collection overall holds over 13,000 volumes, 3,000 pieces of sheet music, countless pages of manuscripts, correspondence, photographs, and ephemera, as well as 11,000 digitized images.
 It is one of the most-consulted collections at Yale.

 Barton says the Harlem Renaissance “has long raised some of the best questions about culture and its purpose: What is beautiful?
 What is good?
 What is it for?
 Who owns it?
 Can art change the lives of those who are poor and suffering?”

-“Beinecke’s ‘Gather Out of Star-Dust’ brings these questions and criticisms back to the materials.
+“Gather Out of Star-Dust brings these questions and criticisms back to the materials.
 It shows the complexity of the era through the juxtaposition of its artifacts,” she states.
 “We invite the public to ask their own questions as they simultaneously remember, reflect, enjoy, and find their own answers.”

 The library’s spring readings, gallery talks, and other events include many programs related to the Harlem Renaissance and the JWJ Collection.
 More information can be found by visiting the library’s website, by following Beinecke on Facebook and Twitter, and by subscribing to the Beinecke’s events and news email list.